-The Liver Brain Theory does not attempt to explain why ALS is more common in white males in contrast to Alzheimer’s which is more common in females, other than to cite published data that suggest females tend to have fewer cerebral neurons than males.
+The Liver Brain Theory does not attempt to explain why ALS is more common in white males in contrast to Alzheimer’s which is more common in females other than to cite published data that suggest females tend to have fewer cerebral neurons than males.
 (3)

-In 2018, a newly diagnosed patient with Lou Gehrig’s disease (ALS) will have a greater probability of death (95 %+) within 5 years than with most malignancies.
-The same for Alzheimer’s: here the probability of death within 8 -10 years of diagnosis approaches 95% plus.
+In 2016, a newly diagnosed patient with Lou Gehrig’s disease (ALS) will have a greater probability of death (95 %+) within 5 years than with most malignancies.
+The same for Alzheimer’s: here the probability of death within 8 -10 years of diagnosis approaches 85- 90% plus.

-In a single declarative sentence: the Liver-Brain-Theory proposes that the: “Primary inciting cause and subsequent clinical course of ALS, Alzheimer’s, Primary Dementias, Parkinson’s, age related macular degeneration in addition to many other neurodegenerative diseases result from the death of neuron-glial complexes directly attributable to the neurotoxins produced in the patient’s own liver.”(Hepatic Generated Neurotoxins)
+“The primary inciting cause and subsequent clinical course of ALS, Alzheimer’s, Primary Dementias, Parkinson’s, senile macular degeneration in addition to many other degenerative nerve diseases result from the death of neuron-glial complexes directly attributable to the neurotoxins produced in the patient’s own liver.”(Hepatic Generated Neurotoxins)”

-The basic premise of the Liver-Brain-Theory is that Alzheimer’s, ALS, Primary Dementias, Parkinson’s, Multiple Sclerosis and Senile Macular Degeneration and other neurodegenerative diseases are more likely to be related to an aging liver, rather than to an aging brain!
+The basic premise of the Liver-Brain-Theory is that Alzheimer’s, ALS, Primary Dementias, Parkinson’s and senile macular degeneration in addition to other neurodegenerative diseases are more likely to be related to an aging liver, rather than to an aging brain!

-“A liver transplant (replacement) will likely prevent or arrest the inevitable progression of muscle weakness, the hallmark finding of ALS, giving afflicted patients a more normal life expectancy.
+“A liver transplant will likely prevent or arrest the inevitable progression of muscle weakness, the hallmark finding of ALS, Lou Gehrig’s disease and give afflicted patients a more normal life expectancy.”

 Some basic definitions:

-“Dementia(s)” Non vascular types, “Primary Dementia”:
+“Dementia” Non vascular types, (Primary Dementia(s)”

 Symptoms characterized by memory loss, impaired thinking and loss of social skills, severe enough to interfere with many of the more common normal daily life’s functions.
 Clinical observation suggests there is an enormous variation in both the severity and rate of progression of Primary Dementia from one person to another.

-A specific example of how one body organ can do harm to another body organ is readily apparent: a secondary effect of an ischemic kidney can lead to high blood pressure.
+A specific example of how one body organ can do harm to another body organ is readily apparent.
+A secondary effect of a diseased kidney can lead to high blood pressure.
 Hypertension can weaken the heart by forcing it to work harder pumping blood against an abnormally high pressure gradient.
-(14) In an extreme example, uncontrollable hypertension can causes the heart to fail precipitating untreatable congestive heart failure with subsequent death of the host, independent of age or sex.
+(14) In an extreme example, uncontrollable hypertension can cause the heart to fail: “The heart will be the innocent victim of its own failing kidney.”

 The basic premise of this theory applies directly to the patient’s liver.
-The liver is the largest internal organ in the body, with an average weight of 1,500-1,600 grams; approximately 3 1/4 lbs.
-One of the liver’s many important functions is to provide primary appropriately metabolized nutrients to other body organs, including both the brain and heart.
+The liver is the largest internal organ in the body with an average weight of 1,500-1,600 grams; approximately 3 1/4 lbs.
+One of the liver’s many important functions is to provide appropriately metabolized nutrients to other body organs, including both the brain and heart.

 Neurodegenerative Brain Diseases, Definition: “Neuro”, having to do with the brain, spinal cord or other nerves in the central nervous system.